 Return to work

-You must give written notice of the date you will be returning to work.
-You must do this at least 4 weeks before your expected return date.
+You must give written notice of the date you plan to return to work.
+This must be done at least 4 weeks before you are due back.

 How to apply for maternity leave

-You must tell your employer that you plan to take maternity leave at least 4 weeks before you leave.
+You must tell your manager at least 4 weeks before you plan to start maternity leave.

-You can apply for additional maternity leave when first applying for maternity leave.
-Or you can apply in writing not later than 4 weeks before your maternity leave is due to end.
+You can apply for additional maternity leave at the same time, or you can apply later - but no later than 4 weeks before your original maternity leave is due to finish.

-You may change your mind about how much maternity leave to take.
-You should send a written notice to your manager about this change.
+If you change your mind about how much leave you want to take, you must give your manager written notice about this change.

 National HR Employee Helpdesk